fghijrepo/fghij.github.io/index.md

 ---

 # Statistical Joy Starts Here
 Hello!
 If you happen to came across this page, it might very well be a statistically significant event...
 Sorry for abusing the stastical jargon, but I am so excited to share some of my statistical work with you.
 I love learning languages; but Statistics to me is a language of science like no other.
+For me personally, this means that I can use this special language to reach and engage with a broader community at large, and, if I "speak" this language appropriately, there is hope that I can fulfill my dream of making the world a better place -- even ever so slightly.

 ## A Quote to Start off this Page